-With a $60,000 grant from FRAXA Research Foundation awarded 2015 and renewed in 2016, Dr. Eric Klann of New York University investigated potential new biomarkers in fragile X syndrome and how to translate these markers from mouse models to human patients.
+With a $120,000 grant from FRAXA Research Foundation over 2015-2016, Dr. Eric Klann and Dr. Heather Bowling of New York University, and Aditi Bhattacharya, PhD, of the National Centre for Biological Sciences, investigated potential biomarkers in Fragile X syndrome and how to translate these markers from mouse models to human patients.

 Aditi Bhattacharya, PhD